Decline in Value Information

 If you purchased your property after January 1, 2016:

-If the taxable value shown on "Notice of Assessment" you receive in July is an amount other than your purchase price (if it is fair market value), an adjustment will be made on the supplemental roll when the change in ownership is processed and you'll receive a "Notice of Supplemental Assessment".
+If the taxable value shown on the "Notice of Assessment" that you receive in July is an amount other than your purchase price (if it is fair market value), an adjustment will be made on the supplemental roll when the change in ownership is processed and you will receive a "Notice of Supplemental Assessment".
 Your regular 2016/2017 tax bill will be based on the value shown on the "Notice of Assessment" and should be paid as issued.

-If the new "Base Year Value" shown on the Notice of Supplemental Assessment is less than the 2016/2017 taxable value, you will receive a supplemental refund from the San Joaquin County Treasure/Tax Collector' Office.
+If the new "Base Year Value" shown on the Notice of Supplemental Assessment is less than the 2016/2017 taxable value, you will receive a supplemental refund.
 The supplemental refund will be pro-rated to cover the number of months during the tax year that you owned the property.
-It will not be necessary to file an appeal or an "Informal Decline-in-Value Review Application"; however, it does take several months from the time a deed is recorded until the Auditor's Office is able to process supplemental refunds.
+It will not be necessary to file an appeal or an "Informal Decline-in-Value Review Application"; however, it does take several months from the time a deed is recorded until supplemental refunds are processed.